massimocandela/dataflux/README.md

 ```
 You don't necessarily need to specify a url for each operation.
 If a url is not specified for an operation, the url defined for the `GET` operation is used.

-For example, if you want to perform inserts and updates with just `PUT`, you can simply do:
+For example, if you want to perform both inserts and updates with `PUT`, you can do:
 ```js
 const options = {
   retrieve: {